 Coverage = (Common) / (Primary + Common + Secondary)

-You can visualize the coverage for your image pair, including its calculation, using one of the following options:
+You can visualize the coverage for your image pair, including its calculation and the coverage range, using one of the following options:

 All three coverage diagrams are interactive.
 You can click on the numbers in the colored areas to select the corresponding spots on the images and in the Coverage table.
 Clicking on one of the image names at the top of the diagram selects all the spots considered present on that image.

 The Review status section offers various options and tools to simplify review of coverage status.

 Choose which spots you want to visualize on the images, by selecting an option in Show spots that are: